 customs brokers, depots and

-duty free operators, so that we can carry out import and export roles.
+duty free operators, so that they can carry out import and export roles.

 The Australian Taxation Office (ATO) is responsible for administering